tkent198/modRSW_EnKF/README.md

 # modRSW_EnKF
 ## An idealised convective-scale forecast-assimilation framework

 This repository aims to facilitate the transfer of knowledge and continued use of a basic convective-scale forecast -assimilation system developed during TK's PhD (Kent 2016).
-The forecast component comes from an idealised fluid model of convective-scale Numerical Wather Prediction (modRSW; Kent et al. 2017) and the assimilation algorithm is the perturbed-observation Ensemble Kalman Filter (EnKF).
+The forecast component comes from an idealised fluid model of convective-scale Numerical Weather Prediction (modRSW; Kent et al. 2017) and the assimilation algorithm is the perturbed-observation Ensemble Kalman Filter (EnKF).
 The following document should contain sufficient instruction for users to download, implement and adapt the source code, which briefly comprises Python scripts for the numerical solver, idealised forecast-assimilation routines, plotting and data analysis.

 ***CAVEAT: this is not a black-box model and should accordingly be used with care and curiosity!***

 How to get started with the source code and files is outlined below.
-A breif overview of each file is given and there are some model-only and forecast-assimilation test cases to check things are up and running properly.
+A brief overview of each file is given and there are some model-only and forecast-assimilation test cases to check things are up and running properly.

 For further details, including what should be modified in the scripts for different experiemtnal set-ups, please see the pdf document (TO DO).